America Finally Has Its First Black Bachelorette

 As I wait to speak to Rachel Lindsay — star of this season of The Bachelorette, and the first black Bachelor or Bachelorette ever — I find myself imagining the specific conversation I want to have with her — the one only two black women who appreciate good lacefronts can have about dating and race and love.

 I want to know what criteria she uses to figure out who’s down with the swirl — we all have a way of sussing out which white boys are (Chris Evans) and are not (John Mayer).
 I want to know how difficult dating is for her as a smart, professional, affluent black woman.
 I want to ask her to describe — really describe — all of the weird racial tension that popped up on set.
-I want to know the things that all women — especially the conflicted black female Bachelor fans that made up 8.04% of viewers last season — want to know: does the Bachelorette even come close to portraying our dating realities?
+I want to know the things that all women — especially the conflicted black female Bachelor fans that made up 8.04 percent of viewers last season — want to know: does the Bachelorette even come close to portraying our dating realities?
 And then, after all that, the ultimate dream is that the conversation would somehow wind its way toward deep bonding over Lemonade.

 It’s unclear if she will be able to answer these questions (contractually) or want to answer these questions (personally).
 Maybe she didn’t like Lemonade.
 If she didn’t, I’ll take it as a certain indicator she’s in the Sunken Place.
 Rachel Lindsay, blink if you’re in the Sunken Place.